 When you encounter interesting information / fun facts etc. related to what we are studying – feel free to post and discuss in this ungraded, voluntary forum.

 In each module there is a “Talk with the Professor” area.
 In this area I may ask discussion questions about issues which I feel haven’t been fully explored in the Student Led discussion area.
 Also, in this area you may ask me questions, which I will respond to.
 Most often, I expect these questions (mine and yours) will be related to the discussions or the textbook – but no relevant topic is “off-limits.”
 You should check this area each time you log on and participate in these discussion threads.

 Extra Credit / Make-up Work / Incomplete Grades

 - The major requirement in this course is to discuss, with other students, the contents of each chapter in the text.
 There is no substitute for this requirement, and I do not permit “extra credit” or “alternative credit” assignments.

-- Also, there is no way to “go back” after a module has ended and “make-up” missed discussion activity, because there are no other students left to discuss the content with.
+- Also, there is no way to “go back” after a module has ended and “make-up” missed discussion activity, because there are no other students left to learn from your posts and discuss the content with you.